A Celebration of the Life & Legacy of Hamish Henderson

 The Carrying Stream Festival is held in November to coincide with Hamish Henderson’s birthday on 11 November.

-The 14th Carrying Stream Festival will take place on 4th - 11th November 2015
+The 14th Carrying Stream Festival took place on 4th - 11th November 2015

 The 13th Carrying Stream Festival took place on 5th - 12th November 2014